jeeliz/jeelizFaceFilter/README.md

 ## Developer support plans

-Developer support plans are billed yearly.
-The commitment is monthly: you can cancel or change your plan for the next month.
+Developer support plans are billed each calendar year.
+There is a 6 months commitment period: you can cancel or change your plan every 6 months from the beginning of your subscription.

 | Feature | No support plan | Basic | Advanced | Enterprise |
 | --- | :-: | :-: | :-: | :-: |